discordia-space/CEV-Eris/CONTRIBUTING.md

 ```
 ***

 Spaces are needed between function agruments (declaration and definition).
 Spaces are needed between the binary operator and arguments.
 Space is not needed when the operation is unary.
 Spaces are not needed near brackets.
+Spaces are needed around assignment operator.

 ***Good:***
 ```
 /obj/item/pistol/fire(var/user, var/target)
     if(can_fire() && target)
         ammo--
+        var/corpse = target
 ```
 ***Bad:***
 ```
 /obj/item/pistol/fire(var/user,var/target)
     if ( can_fire()&&target )
         ammo --
+        var/corpset=target
 ```
 ***